kenresoft/image_recommendation/README.md

 - The app uses a variety of image sources, including Flickr, Unsplash, and Pixabay.
 - The app considers the user's interests when making recommendations.
 - The app has a user-friendly interface.

+## Update

+- This is a project in progress.
+It's still under development presently.